samd-systems/palo-alto-labs/README.md

 This repository documents a curated set of hands-on engineering labs and structured incident case studies focused on practical firewall architecture, dynamic routing behavior, policy-driven security enforcement, and systematic failure-state analysis using Palo Alto Networks next-generation firewalls in multi-vendor environments.

+This body of work was built to demonstrate production-style NGFW engineering capability across routing, segmentation, policy enforcement, identity integration, and failure-state validation rather than exam-focused configuration exercises.

-All scenarios are executed and validated within an EVE-NG virtual lab environment designed to simulate enterprise-style network topologies.
+All scenarios are executed and validated within an EVE-NG virtual lab environment designed to simulate production-style network topologies.
+Scenarios are structured to model change validation, enforcement drift detection, and failure-state recovery across segmented network domains.

 The emphasis is on deterministic behavior and validated engineering outcomes rather than walkthrough-style configuration exercises.